4d/docs/docs/API/SessionClass.md

 |Result|4D.Session|<-|Session object|
 <!-- END REF -->

 #### Description

 The `Session` command <!-- REF #_command_.Session.Summary -->returns the `Session` object corresponding to the current scalable user web session<!-- END REF -->.

 This command only works when [scalable sessions are enabled](WebServer/sessions.md#enabling-sessions).
 It returns *Null* when sessions are disabled or when legacy sessions are used.

 When scalable sessions are enabled, the `Session` object is available from any web processes in the following contexts:

 - `On Web Authentication`, `On Web Connection`, and `On REST Authentication` database methods,
+- [`On Mobile App Authentication`](https://developer.4d.com/go-mobile/docs/4d/on-mobile-app-authentication) and [`On Mobile App Action`](https://developer.4d.com/go-mobile/docs/4d/on-mobile-app-action) database methods for mobile requests,
 - ORDA [Data Model Class functions](ORDA/ordaClasses.md) called with REST requests,
 - code processed through 4D tags in semi-dynamic pages (4DTEXT, 4DHTML, 4DEVAL, 4DSCRIPT/, 4DCODE)
 - project methods with the "Available through 4D tags and URLs (4DACTION...)" attribute and called through 4DACTION/ urls.

 #### Example